Image excerpted from A Nice Cup of Tea by Roe LiBretto

 Vlad laughed like a horse.
 He wore a black jacket, quilted, and a furry hat.
 It was a cold spring day.

-"The grandfather of someone at my office became so upset at the anti-communist remarks of the politicians running for mayor that he had a heart attack.
+"The grandfather of someone at my office became so upset at the anti-communist remarks of the politicians running for mayor, he had a heart attack.
 He would stand up and rant at the television every time some hack from Kiev said something bad about the old government.
 His doctor has confined him to an asylum until after the elections when he can return home.
 The old man is not allowed any news of the election.
 Such is our times," Vanko continued, then wished he had kept silent.

 Nobody else spoke up.
 Most looked down at the floor.
 Vlad yakked and yakked about nothing.